barichd/brailleorch/borframework.md

 Doublings must be stopped if there are fingerings.
 When a series of different chords contain a similar interval (e.g., C-E-G, B-D-G, A-C-G, B-D-G), the same interval (in the above example, third) can be doubled.

 The "other-dynamics" tag in Musicxml should be considered as standard dynamic marks.
-For other tags with "other" prefix (such as "other-articulation", "other-direction"), we should either make a smart detection and application engine, or let the users determine how to use them in the [Debugging Mode](#7-5).
+For other tags with "other" prefix (such as "other-articulation", "other-direction"), we should either make a smart detection and application engine, or let the users determine how to use them in the [Debugging Mode](#7-6).

 There are no special indication for string and position numbers.
 They are written as Roman numbers in print, and the transcriber should determine which kind they belong to, and modify them manually.
 So we only need to allow string/position/fret signs (including doubling and extending line) to be accepted in BMML as braille music objects.
 Octave mark is needed after a position sign.

 When dealing with MusicXML exported from Dolet plugin for Sibelius, the "Doletsibelius unknown symbol index" and other unrecognized items are very useful.
 For example, for symbols, we can read Sibelius' Manuscript Language Reference and get index numbers of all symbols listed in the Symbols gallery.
 When there are symbols unable to be exported, Dolet will give a line with symbol index.
 We can use this number to  convert the symbol into braille.
-When no braille equivalence is available, we can still give the English name of the symbol in the [feature defining function](#7-6) for users to create their own equivalence.
+When no braille equivalence is available, we can still give the English name of the symbol in the [feature defining function](#7-7) for users to create their own equivalence.
 We should store  all the English symbol names in our software, in case some non-English Sibelius put other languages in the "other-direction" field below the index line.
 Many of these translations are not as accurate as their original English version.

 Hidden objects in Musicxml may be useful in braille, for example, a hidden note may be used to indicate  the destination of a glissando line.
 We can add a prefix to indicate this, e.g., dots 26,3, which is used for the end destination of a slanted line.

 According to rules in Music Braille Code 2015, metronome marks during the music may be enclosed in music parenthesis to avoid misreading.
 In ensemble music, we can move the mark above the braille system if it appears at the very beginning.
 This may be done manually using specified  context menu, and the parens will be removed automatically.

+Here are two rules for tremolos: When the note is or longer than a 4th, one tremolo beam equals an 8th division, two equals 16th, and so on; When the note is or shorter than an 8th, the division of tremolo is based on the note value, thus one beam equals a half division (16th based on an 8th for example).
+Two-note alteration tremolos obey the same rules.
+We should let the software correctly detect and apply appropriate braille indications.

 In Musicxml 3.1, tremolo-type has an "unmeasured" value.
 In braille, it can be transcribed as 32nd (quick music) or 64th tremolo (slow music).
 We should wait for the example to see what we can do.